-Kodak have been the industry standard for more than a century, not to mention that most digital cinema cameras today, are still trying to emulate the film look.
+Kodak has been the industry standard for more than a century, not to mention that most digital cinema cameras today, are still trying to emulate the film look.
 There is definitely something subconsciously magical about the visuals you get from using emulsion film.

-- Buy directly a 135 from a reseller (the best option in my opinion)
+- Buy a 135 directly from a reseller (the best option, in my opinion).

-- Buy Cinestill without the anti halation remjet coating
+- Buy Cinestill without the anti halation Remjet coating.

 The Look of Film in General